-The air quality standards published by KEPA in executive regulation No. 8 far exceed the WHO guidelines for PM10 and PM2.5 on a 24-hour basis.
-The executive regulations quoted an ambient standard for 24 hours for PM10 to be 350 ug/m3 compared to WHO guidelines of 50 ug/m3.
-The ambient standard for PM2.5 for 24 hours was quoted to be 75 ug/m3 compared to WHO guidelines of 25 ug/m3.
-There were no annual air quality standards for PM2.5, PM10 and SO2
+The air quality standards published by KEPA in the executive regulation No. 8 far exceed the WHO guidelines for PM10 and PM 2.5 on a 24-hour basis.
+The executive regulations quoted an ambient standard for 24 hours for PM10 to be 350 μ g/m3 compared to WHO guidelines of 50 μ g/m3.
+The ambient standard for PM2.5 for 24 hours was quoted to be 75 μ g/m3 compared to WHO guidelines of 25 μ g/m3.
+There were no annual air quality standards for PM2.5, PM10 or SO2

 An Environmental Monitoring Information System of Kuwait (eMISK) was established and a Compliance Management System (CMS) was developed under eMISK to serve as a reporting system that enables tracking incidences of violations.
-The CMS, however, is not yet used as a decision-support tool.
+The CMS, however, is not yet used as a decision support tool.